ArcaneSunku/Pang/README.md

 and update the code here so anyone can see, learn and maybe improve upon it.

 # Update
-I will be adding comments to the code soon to make it more readable for the less Savvy.
+I will be adding comments to the code when complete to make it more readable for the less Savvy.